engr3os/dap/README.md

 * cd scripts/network_training/
 * python [postprocessing.py](scripts/network_training/postprocessing.py)
 	* Provide the correct locations of text files of predicted labels, actual labels and raw probabilities.
-	* Using the *savePredLabelsTripWise* parameter, you can set whether to save the predicted and actual label csv files trip wise.
+	* Using the **'savePredLabelsTripWise'** parameter, you can set whether to save the predicted and actual label csv files trip wise.
 		* **Note:** You will need to the trip csv files under the folder [../../tripCsvFiles](tripCsvFiles) for this
 		* The csv files will be saved in [./trip_wise_pred_label](scripts/network_training/trip_wise_pred_label)